-As a woman, if you need help with your mental or emotional well-being, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.
+As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 A female therapist can also better understand issues related to motherhood, postnatal depression, and post-menstrual syndrome, among other issues.